Ask learners to explore different ways of making musical sounds on the instrument in response to an imaginative or pictorial idea.

 The teacher can promote learners’ confidence by:

-Help learners to make up short and simple rhythmic/melodic patterns from suggested musical starting points, e.g. pentatonic phrases, drones, ostinati.
+Help learners to make up short and simple rhythmic/melodic patterns from suggested musical starting points, e.g. two or three selected notes, ostinati.
 Abstract or pictorial ideas could also be used.

 Rather than starting with complete scales, it may be more appropriate to choose two notes from a scale, increasing the number of notes gradually.